 Discover Gran Cenote, the most popular cenote in Tulum.
 Learn how to get here, the (updated) costs, what you can and cannot bring, and what to expect!

 The Yucatan Region of Mexico is known, among other things, as the cenote capital of the world.
 In fact, there are over 6,000 cenotes, or natural, fresh-water-filled sinkholes to explore!
-One of the most famous and well-known is the Gran Cenote, located close to the tourist hub of Tulum.
+One of the most famous and well-known is the Gran Cenote, which is one of the most popular spots to visit in Tulum.

 There are loads of travel guides to the Gran Cenote but many are outdated with incorrect prices and information.
 Therefore, I’ve written this useful travel guide on everything you need to know to visit this awesome natural, clear-water sinkhole yourself.